Last updated September 9th, 2023.

 We usually focus on Asia’s countless opportunities for profit.
 Generally speaking, Asia has a very bright future ahead of itself.

-The continent’s economic growth rate exceeds practically anywhere in the western world.
+The continent’s economic growth rate exceeds practically anywhere in the Western world.
 This trend appears set to continue in the foreseeable future.

 Brunei’s Nearly Endless Recession